 There’s an old adage that goes, “what makes a horse race is a matter of opinion.”
 The same can be said for insurance companies, as one company’s features & benefits may not appeal to everyone.
 Given that, I’ll leave you with links to four different sites that rank pet insurance companies.
 These sites offer rankings and supporting opinions that hopefully help to simplify your decision-making process:

 Insured or not insured, unplanned medical issues do occasionally arise with your pet.
-Don’t let a temporary cash crunch stop you from giving your pet the treatment it deserves; apply for an easy, inexpensive Signature loan and get your pet back on the road to good health!
+Don’t let a temporary cash crunch stop you from giving your pet the treatment it deserves; apply for an easy, inexpensive installment loan and get your pet back on the road to good health!